FAQ / Frequently asked questions

 3. Valid travel documents

 Make sure your passport or identity card has sufficient validity left.
 Some countries require a validity of at least six months after arrival.
-Take copies with you, either digital or paper, if necessary.
+If necessary, take copies with you too, either digital or on paper.

 4. Accommodation and transport on site